-- 6.2.1 The teacher-scholar model recognizes that a serious and continuing commitment to scholarship enriches teaching and is the foundation of sustained excellence within the classroom. - 6.2.2 Publications and creative work in support of reappointment and tenure are those achieved during the applicant's probationary period.
-Activity in support of a post-tenure promotion or range adjustment is that work completed since the most recent promotion or range adjustment. - 6.2.3 Across the range of programs in Business, the School encourages and recognizes Program leadership and supports a variety of scholarly approaches that support Program and School activities including: applied research, disciplinary or interdisciplinary research, pedagogical research, integrative scholarship, and grant acquisition.
-Scholarly activities may take many forms and use different vehicles to communicate with the broader academic community. - 6.2.3.1 The School recognizes that the time and effort required to complete scholarly projects may vary markedly among disciplines and sub-disciplines.
-Such variance may also be addressed in approved program standards. - 6.2.4 It is always the case that the burden is on the candidate to document the excellence of one's work.
+6.2.1 The teacher-scholar model recognizes that a serious and continuing commitment to scholarship or creative activity enriches teaching and is the foundation of sustained excellence within the classroom.

+6.2.2 Publications and creative work in support of reappointment and tenure are those achieved during the applicant's probationary period.
+Activity in support of a post-tenure promotion or range adjustment is that work completed since the most recent promotion or range adjustment.

+6.2.3 The College recognizes a wide variety of scholarly vehicles: disciplinary or interdisciplinary research, pedagogical research, applied research, integrative scholarship, artistic or creative activity, grant acquisition.
+Scholarly or creative activities may take many forms and use different vehicles to communicate with the broader academic community.

+6.2.3.1 The College recognizes that the time and effort required to complete scholarly or artistic projects may vary markedly among disciplines and sub-disciplines.
+Such variance is addressed in approved school and program standards.

+6.2.4 It is always the case that the burden is on the candidate to document the excellence of one's work.
 In cases of shared or multiple authorship, clarification of the degree of one's participation is expected.
 In cases of conference presentations or proceedings, clarification should be provided with regard to the selectivity of the review process.

-Typically, central to judgments regarding scholarly activity are:
+Typically, central to judgments regarding scholarly and creative activity are:

-- 6.2.4.1 The capacity to bring scholarly projects to completion. - 6.2.4.2 A mix of scholarly activities appropriate to one's appointment.
+6.2.4.1 The capacity to bring scholarly or creative projects to completion.

+6.2.4.2A mix of scholarly activities appropriate to one's appointment, e.g., in some cases scholarly activity will be primary, in others creative activity.